Applications for 2018 Inclusion Program are now closed. To be placed on a waitlist or for more information, please click here.

 Who are the Inclusion Staff?

-- Our inclusion staff are specifically hired to work with children with special needs.
+- Our Camper Care Coordinator and other inclusion leadership staff are specifically hired to work with children with special needs.
 They have backgrounds in special education, or a related field, and/or other life experiences that provide them with the necessary skill set.
+Inclusion Counselors are typically mature college students with an interest and experience with inclusion.
 Additional training is provided and required for all inclusion staff.

 - All counselors, not just inclusion staff, receive training in inclusion.